Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Experiments

 \subsection{Performance Comparison}

-We compared DWTA-Net against state-of-the-art image- and video-based methods.
-For fairness, all models were trained and evaluated on the same paired dataset.
+As video-based methods for lowlight remain limited, we also compared DWTA-Net against state-of-the-art image-based methods.
+Self-supervised methods typically underperform supervised ones; therefore, we compare only supervised methods for fair comparison.
+For quantitative comparison, all models were trained and evaluated on the same paired dataset - DID.
 As shown in Table~\ref{tab:enhance_compare}~(A), DWTA-Net achieves superior fidelity and perceptual quality, attaining the highest PSNR and LPIPS while remaining competitive in SSIM.

-Beyond these quantitative gains, the visual results in Fig.~\ref{fig:vis_enhance_comp} show its ability to preserve fine detail, texture, and natural color without artifacts, consistent with no-reference metrics (CLIP-IQA and NIQE).
-Human perception, however, reveals that Starlight-denoiser over-smooths textured regions such as trees and grass, causing detail loss and color distortion, while SDSD-net introduces distracting artifacts in complex regions of the grass field.
+Beyond these quantitative gains, we present additional visual results on a selected in-the-wild video sequence with heavy noise.
+Since no ground truth is available, we apply histogram stretching to the input to better visualize noise and compare outputs.
+Fig.~\ref{fig:vis_enhance_comp} shows our model preserving fine detail, texture, and natural color without artifacts, consistent with no-reference metrics (CLIP-IQA and NIQE).
+Human perception, however, reveals that Starlight-denoiser over-smooths textured regions such as trees and grass, causing detail loss and color distortion, while SDSD-net introduces distracting artifacts in complex grass regions.